badeshiyan/workout-tracker/README.md

 In this unit, we have covered and implemented the use of MongoDB, a popular noSQL database.
 Unlike SQL, which is a table-based relational model, this database employs a document-oriented model.
 Also, in contrast to SQL, noSQL terms include database, collection, document, and field.
 In addition to MongoDB, we have also covered the use of Mongoose, a MongoDB object modeling tool designed to work in an asynchronous environment.

-With this new found expertise, we have been tasked to create fitness tracker.
+With this new found expertise, we have been tasked to create a fitness tracker.
 Although the front-end code was provided for this application, it was our responsibility to successfully build the back-end functionality.
-Upon completion of the app, the reader will find a fitness tracker that that was built with a Mongo database with a Mongoose schema and handle routes with Express.
+Upon completion of the app, the reader will find a fitness tracker that was built with a Mongo database with a Mongoose schema and handle routes with Express.
+With the app, the user is able to create and track daily workouts.
+The user can log multiple exercises in a workout on a specific date.
+The app allows the user to track the name, type, weight, sets, reps, and duration of exercise.

 Please find additional information regarding this project below.
 Thanks.

 ## Deployed Application Link

 Please find the deployed webpage link here: https://enigmatic-citadel-15539.herokuapp.com/

+## Video of Application User Flow

 ## Screenshots of Generated Application